The best kind of pest control is the one that lasts, gets to the root of a problem, and prevents recurrence.

-The best solution is the one that lasts, gets to the root of a problem and prevents recurrence.
-That’s why every MMPC team member, whatever their individual expertise, is first and foremost a listener.
-Discovering each individual client’s issues and needs means we can fully assess the problem, then diagnose it in detail before applying our diverse skills and technologies to create a customized, effective and lasting solution.
-One that addresses not only the symptoms, but the cause.
+At MMPC, we start by discovering each individual client’s issues and needs.
+This allows us to fully assess the problem and diagnose it in detail before applying our diverse skills and technologies to create a customized, effective and lasting solution — one that addresses not only the symptoms, but the cause.

-The MMPC process combines a forensic investigative precision with extensive experience and understanding of just how disruptive and inconvenient pest outbreaks can be on an environment, be it residential, corporate or commercial.
-Our process provides answers and pest treatments that are environmentally safe and sustainable long-term.
-Wherever possible, we limit the use of harmful chemicals in favor of more environmentally sensitive methods, a commitment reflected in our GreenPro certification from the National Pest Management Association.
+Unlike other pest control companies, MMPC provides answers and pest treatments that are environmentally safe and sustainable long-term.
+We minimize the use of harmful chemicals in favor of more environmentally sensitive methods, a commitment reflected in our GreenPro certification from the National Pest Management Association.

 MMPC consistently implements an EPA-approved Integrated Pest Management (“IPM”) program, which considers all possible pest control techniques to manage existing and potential infestations, while minimizing the role of pesticides.